Funding Liquidity, Debt Tenor Structure, and Creditor's Belief: An Exogenous Dynamic Debt Run Model: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this paper, we provide a rigorous formulation for a class of structural credit risk models that take into account not only insolvency risk but also illiquidity risk due to possible debt runs.
 We show that there exists a unique threshold strategy, i.e., a debt run barrier for short-term creditors to decide when to withdraw their funding.
 This allows us to decompose the total credit risk into an illiquidity component based on the endogenous debt run barrier and an insolvency component based on the exogenous insolvency barrier.
-Our approach is based on the DPP and represents a dynamic debt run model that incorporates both discrete and staggered tenor structures for short-term debt.
-In this aspect, our paper is closely related to the existing dynamic debt run models of \cite{HeXiongRun}, \cite{MorrisShin}, \cite{LiangLutkebohmertXiao}, and \cite{Cheng}.
-The main characteristics of these models are summarized in Table \ref{tab comparison} and are further discussed in the following.